- Timeshare sales presentations are frequently attended in Vegas in exchange for show tickets or other freebies.

 Maybe you’ve been pitched so many times by folks on the Strip to sit through a presentation that you’ve started to think it may be a good option.

 Although sales tactics utilized by timeshare salespeople encourage a quick decision on your part, the specific program you are looking to buy into is something you will want to carefully scrutinize.
 It’s not a decision you will want to rush for a number of reasons.

-Below, we’ll cover what a timeshare is and some of the reasons we feel buying a timeshare in Vegas could be a poor decision.
+Below, I’ll dive into what a timeshare is and some of the reasons I feel buying a timeshare in Vegas could be a poor decision.

 What is a Timeshare?

 Before diving into whether it’s smart to buy a Las Vegas timeshare, I thought it would be helpful to define what a timeshare is.

 A timeshare is a real estate transaction in which customers pay an upfront fee, in addition to ongoing maintenance fees for rights to access a property, or a group of properties, for a specific amount of time per year.